-With two corporate stores in Toronto, Canada, and an ever-growing wholesale business that spans the United States and Canada, Franco Mirabelli continues to distinguish himself as one of Canada’s strongest fashion talents.
+With a career spanning more than 30 years and a business that has covered the United States, Canada and beyond, Franco Mirabelli has distinguished himself as one of Canada’s strongest fashion talents.

 After studying design at the prestigious Fashion Institute of Technology in New York City, Franco was tapped by the Anne Klein Company as a design assistant under the guidance of head designers Donna Karan and Louis Dell’Olio.
 Following several years of training, Franco returned to his hometown and launched the FRANCO MIRABELLI collection.

-Mirabelli’s ready-to-wear sportswear collection is designed and manufactured in Toronto, where he owns two retail boutiques called MIRABELLI.
-The collection wholesales across Canada to the country’s finest boutiques, and a continuing demand has landed his label in premier stores such as Saks Fifth Avenue and Nordstrom, in major department stores such as Palacio de Hierro in Mexico, and in specialty shops in Dubai, Bermuda and Puerto Rico.
+Mirabelli’s ready-to-wear collection has been designed and manufactured in Toronto, where he operated his own corporate boutiques, called MIRABELLI, for 30 plus years.
+Continuing demand landed the label in premier stores such as Saks Fifth Avenue and Nordstrom, and internationally in stores in Mexico, Dubai, Bermuda and Puerto Rico.

-His design talents were brought in to create original uniforms for the Four Seasons Centre for the Performing Arts, Canada’s first and only opera house located in Toronto.
-Other corporate clients have included the Hazelton Hotel, Toronto,, the Intercontinental Hotel, Toronto, and Magna Golf Club, Toronto,
+His design talents were brought in to create original uniforms for the Four Seasons Centre for the Performing Arts, Canada’s first and only opera house, located in Toronto.
+Other corporate clients have included the Hazelton Hotel, the Intercontinental Hotel, and Magna Golf Club, Toronto.

 The City of Toronto recognized his accomplishments with both an Industry Achievement Award for Excellence in Fashion Design, and a Designer of the Year Award.
 He was also presented with the Arts and Culture Award from the Italian Chamber of Commerce in Toronto, and his personal style has been recognized with a Man of Style Award.
-The Fashion Group International of Toronto has honoured his achievements with a tribute evening, along with other Canadians, called the Night of Stars.
+The Fashion Group International of Toronto has also honoured his achievements with a tribute evening called the Night of Stars.